Key Capture

 end interface

-integer :: key
+integer :: ich

 !
 Enable single key capture.

-call c_setmode(1)
+call c_set_mode(1)

 print '("Press <q> to quit.")'